Mixed Models with Multiple Instance Learning: EXPERIMENTS

-\textbf{Task.} We used GMIL to classify histology slides as cancerous or healthy.
+\paragraph{Task} We used MixMIL to classify histology slides as cancerous or healthy.
 Each slide comprises numerous patches, each represented by an embedding.
-The application of MIL to this problem enables the assessment of individual patch contributions to the overall slide diagnosis~\citep{ilse2020deep, ds_mil, bayes_mil}.
+The application of MIL to this problem enables the assessment of individual patch contributions to the overall slide diagnosis~\citep{Ilse2018attentionmil, ds_mil, bayes_mil}.

-\textbf{Setup and results.} Our experiments utilized the widely-referenced Camelyon16~\citep{camelyon} histopathology dataset.
+\paragraph{Setup and Results} Our experiments utilized the widely-referenced Camelyon16~\citep{camelyon} histopathology dataset.
 In particular, we employed the version provided by~\cite{ds_mil}, which offers SimCLR embeddings of 4,886,434 patches at 20x magnification spanning across 399 slides (160 cancerous and 239 healthy), and a predefined train-test split.
-We earmarked 10\% of the training bags for hyperparameter optimization (see~\Supp).
-All MIL models exhibited remarkable accuracy, with GMIL topping the performance chart (Table~\ref{table:histopath}).
+We earmarked 10\% of the training bags for hyperparameter optimization (see Appendix~\ref{sec:histopath_dataset}).
+No covariates were available for this dataset.
+All MIL models exhibited remarkable accuracy, with MixMIL topping the performance chart (Table~\ref{table:histopath}).

-\section{Discussion}
+\section{DISCUSSION}

-In this work, we presented the Generalized Multi-Instance Mixed Model (GMIL), a framework merging GLMMs and attention-based MIL.
-Conceived with genomics analyses in mind, GMIL achieves robustness and efficiency by utilizing pre-trained embeddings and a shallow function for attention modeling.
-Our simulations demonstrate the versatility of GMIL, even in scenarios where simple ML baselines surpassed traditional MIL approaches.
+In this work, we presented Mixed Models with Multiple Instance Learning (MixMIL), a framework merging GLMMs and attention-based MIL.
+Conceived with genomics analyses in mind, MixMIL achieves robustness and efficiency by utilizing pre-trained embeddings and a shallow function for attention modeling.
+Our simulations demonstrate the versatility of MixMIL, even in scenarios where simple ML baselines surpassed traditional MIL approaches.
 This adaptability was further validated in real-world data applications spanning a wide range of tasks---from applications like genomics, characterized by a lower signal-to-noise ratio, to benchmark MIL datasets in histopathology.
-As a limitation, we note that GMIL's inherent simplicity could lead to suboptimal performance when working with large datasets on complex tasks.
-We hope that by sharing the GMIL framework, the scientific community finds a valuable tool to analyze multi-instance datasets.
+As a limitation, we note that MixMIL's inherent simplicity could lead to suboptimal performance when working with large datasets on complex tasks.
+We hope that by sharing the MixMIL framework, the scientific community finds a valuable tool to analyze multi-instance datasets.

-\section{Acknowledgments}
+\subsubsection{Acknowledgments}